Knuckle pads: Signs and symptoms

 Knuckle pads are benign subcutaneous fibrotic nodules that are seen in the finger joints and/or the extensor area of the foot.
 From a clinical perspective, these are well-defined, non-compressible, freely moveable lesions that resemble warts and primarily affect the dorsal portion of the proximal interphalangeal (PIP) and, less frequently, the metacarpophalangeal (MCP) joints.
 Knuckle pads are often asymptomatic, painless, and progressive in their growth, reaching their final size of up to 40 mm in diameter.
 They also do not cause any functional impact on the joints, such as decreased flexibility or altered tendons.

 Causes

 Since the pathogenesis is yet unclear, knuckle pads are usually idiopathic.
 They are a fibromatous illness characterized by fibroblast growth leading to fibrosis.

 Acrokeratoelastoidosis of Costa, camptodactyly, epidermolytic palmoplantar keratoderma, Dupuytren's disease, plantar fibromatosis (Ledderhose's disease), and Bart-Pumphrey syndrome are among the hereditary syndromes in which knuckle pads may be observed.

 Knuckle pads can also be acquired subsequent to trauma.
 In sports like boxers and swimmers, as well as in some occupations like carpet layers, secondary knuckle pads are well-documented.
 Knuckle pads have also been reported in individuals suffering from obsessive-compulsive disorder and bulimia nervosa.
+Individuals with excoriation disorder often bite their knuckles to relieve stress/tension.